kukicola/clickhouse-rb/README.md

 conn = Clickhouse::Connection.new
 response = conn.query("SELECT * FROM users WHERE id = 1")

-if response.success?
 response.rows.each do |row|
   puts row.inspect
-  end
 end
 ```